 Mirissa

 Just a short 15-minute drive from Weligama, Mirissa is one of the most iconic beach towns on Sri Lanka’s southern coast.
-Compared to the more work-focused Weligama and the boutique calm of Ahangama, Mirissa has a distinctly holiday vibe – famous for its palm-fringed beaches, vibrant beach bars, and epic sunsets.
+Compared to Weligama and Ahangama, Mirissa has a distinctly holiday vibe – famous for its palm-fringed beaches, vibrant beach bars, and epic sunsets.
 It’s a spot travelers love for relaxing, swimming, and soaking up the tropical atmosphere.

-One of the most beloved spots in Mirissa is the dreamy Secret Beach—a hidden cove tucked away from the main beach.
+One of the most beloved spots in Mirissa is the dreamy Secret Beach.
+It is a hidden cove tucked away from the main beach.
 With its turquoise waters, soft sand, and chill beach bar, it’s easy to spend a full day here swimming, sunbathing, and enjoying the quiet.
 It may not be quite so “secret” anymore, but it still holds a secluded charm, especially if you head there early.

 Secret Beach Mirissa location: While it’s only a short distance from the town center, getting there is part of the adventure.
 The road leading to the beach is steep and narrow, can be rocky and uneven, so wear good shoes and take it slow.
 You can find the location on the map.